tombresee/SensorAnalysis/index.md

 - Paradox: When you have a large data set, what window size do you use ?
 - What is anomaly is heavily dependent on context
 - Tuning parameters for DBSCAN is sometimes limited, due to the need for subject-matter expertise of the actual dataset itself
-- High computational costs for algorithms such as DBSCAN - High computational expense of average O(n log(n)) coming from a need to execute a neighbourhood query for each point; killing my time...
+- High computational costs for algorithms such as DBSCAN - High computational expense of average O(n log(n)) coming from a need to execute a neighbourhood query for each point; killing my time...also, the quality of the clustering results strongly depends on the measure you choose to compare the time-series (the standard euclidean distance measure may not be ideal for time-series, maybe)

 <br>